axiom-crypto/worldcoin-aggregation/standalone_circuit/README.md

   - each claim verifies with the Groth16 verifying key `vk` and inputs `[root, nullifier_hash, receiver, grant_id]`
   - The public IO consists of `[start, end, vk_hash_hi, vk_hash_lo, root, ...grant_ids, ...receivers, ...nullifier_hashes]`
 - **WorldcoinIntermediateAggregationCircuit** - It aggregates either two WorldcoinLeafCircuit proofs or two WorldcoinIntermediateAggregationCircuit proofs, depending on the circuit's depth in the aggregation tree, and also enforce constraints between the public IO of the two aggregated child proofs:
-  - The two child proofs either link together, where the `end` of the 1st proof equal the `start` of the 2nd proof, or the 2nd proof is a dummy
+  - The two child proofs either link together, where the `end` of the 1st proof equals the `start` of the 2nd proof, or the 2nd proof is a dummy
   - It checks `vk, root` are the same in both children
   - It has the same format of public IO as the leaf circuit.
 - **WorldcoinRootAggregationCircuit** - It is similar to WorldcoinIntermediateAggregationCircuit in terms of aggregation, but its public IO consists of only the keccak hash of